php/doc-base/docs/cs-for-examples.md

 ## Use of booleans in examples

-Do not use entities such as `&true;` in examples but instead write them out as `TRUE`, `FALSE`, and/or `NULL`.
+Do not use entities such as `&true;` in examples but instead write them out as `true`, `false`, and/or `null`.

 ## Spacing

 Never use tabs, only use spaces.
-Intention levels are four spaces and do not indent the first level of code.
+Indentation levels are four spaces and do not indent the first level of code.
 For example:

 ### Good: